pccitizen/imonitorg/README.md

 You can set iotsnoop APN passwd/key manually as root by editting the /etc/hostapd/hostapd.conf file [or use default] You can set iotsnoop gmail parameters on iotsnoop web interface.
 Receive daily email.
-See https://iotsnoop.com for initial information, representative plots/stats/info "Version1.1" will contain improvements! and corrections!
+See https://iotsnoop.com for initial information, representative plots/stats/info
-NOTE: 3-21-2024: iotsnoop has problem with imonitorg ping timeouts, will fix next image
-NOTE: 3-21-2024: iotsnoop tries usb boot, times out, usb boot, and then SDcard

 Oracle VirtualBox ova images:
 Oracle VirtualBox "ova" image uses Ubuntu OS 22.04 generic base.
 Tested on rocky8 linux, centos8 and win10 Oracle VirtualBox hypervisor.